 c.
 1545: Agnolo Bronzino: Venus, Cupid, Folly and Time [Mannerism; Italy]

 Florentine Mannerist Agnolo Bronzino painted Venus, Cupid, Folly and Time for a wealthy patron to give to Francis I of France.
 Measuring 4.75 ft. tall by 3.8 ft. wide, the allegorical painting has spawned multiple theories (and titles), particularly about the identities of the peripheral figures.
 All agree that the central figure is Venus, with her son Cupid engaging her in an incestuous embrace, the transgressive act that elicits such a strong reaction from the others (see detail in second image), who may include Folly (right center), Time (right top), Jealousy (left center), Oblivion (left top); and Pleasure or Fraud (between Venus and Folly, with honeycomb).
 Bronzino posed the three central characters in the twisting figura serpentinata posture so popular in Mannerism.
 Venus, Cupid, Folly and Time (also known as An Allegory with Venus and Cupid, Allegory of the Triumph of Venus, Allegory of Love with Venus and Cupid and Allegory of Lust) is now in the National Gallery in London.
-Random Trivia: Terry Gilliam used Cupid’s right foot (reversed) in the animated intro to the Monty Python TV series (third image).
+Random Trivia: Animator Terry Gilliam reversed Cupid’s right foot and used it in the intro to the Monty Python TV series (third image).

 1551: Pieter Aertsen: Butcher’s Stall (Butcher’s Stall with the Flight Into Egypt)